 This frustration of scientific progress by scientists themselves, through insufficient open-mindedness, has frustrated humanity’s progress.
 A tragic example of this is our failure to find a cure or even a disease-slowing treatment for Alzheimer’s, despite decades of research.
 As the science journalist Sharon Begley reported:

 The brain, Alzheimer’s researchers patiently explain, is hard – harder than the heart, harder even than cancer.
 While that may be true, it is increasingly apparent that there is another, more disturbing reason for the tragic lack of progress: The most influential researchers have long believed so dogmatically in one theory of Alzheimer’s that they systematically thwarted alternative approaches.
 Several scientists described those who controlled the Alzheimer’s agenda as “a cabal.”

 In more than two dozen interviews, scientists whose ideas fell outside the dogma recounted how, for decades, believers in the dominant hypothesis suppressed research on alternative ideas: They influenced what studies got published in top journals, which scientists got funded, who got tenure [an indefinite academic post], and who got speaking slots at reputation-buffing scientific conferences.

-I'm therefore going to instead present all of my research in this evolving online book aimed at the general public.
-This way I not only ensure that my further research gets published, but, by having a much bigger potential audience, have a much greater chance of reaching people who are sufficiently open-minded to take my research seriously.
+However, this didn’t diminish my desire to continue this line of research.
+But I've decided to instead present all of my research in this evolving online book aimed at a general audience.
+Given the much bigger potential audience, I've a much greater chance of reaching people who are sufficiently open-minded to take my research seriously.
 And if the two theories thereby gain credibility outside academia then that could lead to them being taken seriously within academia.